-Environment Conditions Installation Area Indoors Ambient Temperature IP00 enclosure with top protective cover: -10 to +40°C IP00 enclosure: -10 to +50°C Drive reliability improves in environments without wide temperature fluctuations.
+Environment Conditions Installation Area Indoors Ambient Temperature -10 °C to +40 °C (IP00 with top protective cover: Enclosure type D) -10 °C to +50 °C (IP00 without top protective cover: Enclosure type A) Drive reliability improves in environments without wide temperature fluctuations.
 When using the drive in an enclosure panel, install a cooling fan or air conditioner in the area to ensure that the air temperature inside the enclosure does not exceed the specified levels.
 Do not allow ice to develop on the drive.
-Humidity 95% RH or less and free of condensation Storage Temperature -20 to 60°C Surrounding Area Install the drive in an area free from: oil mist and dust metal shavings, oil, water or other foreign materials radioactive materials combustible materials (e.g., wood) harmful gases and liquids excessive vibration chlorides direct sunlight Altitude 1000 m or lower, up to 3000 m with derating (Refer to Drive Derating Data on page 349) Vibration 10 to 20 Hz at 9.8 m/s 2 20 to 55 Hz at 5.9 m/s 2 (2A0008 to 2A0180, 4A0005 to 4A0150) or 2.0 m/s 2 (2A0215 to 2A0415, 4A0180 to 4A0260) Orientation Install the drive vertically to maintain maximum cooling effects.
+Humidity 95% RH or less and free of condensation Storage Temperature -20 to 60 °C Surrounding Area Install the drive in an area free from: oil mist and dust metal shavings, oil, water or other foreign materials radioactive materials combustible materials (e.g., wood) harmful gases and liquids excessive vibration chlorides direct sunlight Altitude 1000 m or lower, up to 3000 m with derating (Refer to Drive Derating Data on page 332) Vibration 10 to 20 Hz at 9.8 m/s 2 20 to 55 Hz at 5.9 m/s 2 (2A0018 to 2A0180, 4A0009 to 4A0150) or 2.0 m/s 2 (2A0215 to 2A0415, 4A0180 to 4A0260) Orientation Install the drive vertically to maintain maximum cooling effects.